-The four-to eight-week Nursing Assistant certificate program, approved by the Department of Human Services, Office of Long-Term Care, Post Office Box 8059, Little Rock, AR 72203, (501) 682-6177, combines classroom instruction with clinical experience.
+The four-to-eight-week Nursing Assistant certificate program, approved by the Department of Human Services, Office of Long-Term Care, Post Office Box 8059, Little Rock, AR 72203, (501) 682-6177, combines classroom instruction with clinical experience.
 Successful completion of the program will prepare the student for the state certification exam required for Nursing Assistant certification.
 Students can apply for employment in a hospital, nursing home, home health setting and other medical facilities.

-Students interested in the program must attend a mandatory orientation.
+It is recommended that students interested in the program attend a scheduled orientation.
 An entrance exam will be given on the day of orientation and used for selection if class size requires.
 Program enrollment requirements include BRTC enrollment and placement examination completion.